sabouaram/Virtual-Credit-Cards-project-/README.md

    - This verification step helps prevent misuse of our service.

 5. **Credit Card Generation**:
-   - Upon successful verification and validation of the Wish receipt, our system generates a virtual credit card with the corresponding amount.
+   - Upon successful verification and validation of the Whish receipt, our system generates a virtual credit card with the corresponding amount.
    - Users can specify the desired expiration date for the virtual credit card.

 6. **Email Confirmation**: